USEPA/haztrak/docs/guide/src/e-Manifest.md

 ## e-Manifest Documentation

-The e-Manifest team maintains a public repository on GitHub at [USEPA/e-Manifest](https://github.com/USEPA/e-manifest) that contains documentation on the RCRAInfo web services.
-You can also find more information on the [e-Manifest](https://www.epa.gov/e-manifest) homepage on recent regulatory changes, webinars, user calls, and other resources.
+To learn more about e-Manifest, visit the developer documentation in the [USEPA/e-Manifest](https://github.com/USEPA/e-manifest) repository.
+You can also find more information on the [e-Manifest](https://www.epa.gov/e-manifest) homepage on recent regulatory and policy changes, webinars, user calls, and other resources.